yebyen/urbinit/README.md

 already have a good idea of what to do next.

 There are no Unix system calls in Urbit, this is by design.
-If docker started `vere` directly, you would be trapped there, which is still a problem because there is no reasonable way to edit your hoon apps.
+If docker started `urbit` directly, you would be trapped there, which is still a problem because there is no reasonable way to edit your hoon apps.
 The `%clay` filesystem is homed at `$URBIT_HOME` (at `/urbit/urb` in this, your new urbinit container).